Minerva Mayor's Court

 Classification: Second Degree (M-2)

-Length of Imprisonment: up to 90 days
+Length of Imprisonment: Up to 90 days

 Fine: $0 – $750.00